Dabo Swinney Bio in PDF Format (updated 1/14/14)

 Bowers was one of four First-Team All-ACC players in 2010, as he joined Jarvis Jenkins (DT) and DeAndre McDaniel (S) on defense and Chris Hairston (OT) on offense.
 Clemson and Maryland tied for the most First-Team All-ACC selections.

 In 2009, Swinney's first full year as head coach, he led the Tigers to their first championship of the ACC's Atlantic Division.
 The Tigers came just six points short of winning their first ACC title in 18 years.
-Swinney was named ACC Coach-of-the-Year by Sporting News and was a finalist for the Liberty Mutual Coach-of-the-Year award.
+Swinney was named ACC Coach-of-the-Year by Sporting News and was a finalist for the Liberty Mutual Coach-of-the-Year Award.

 Swinney accumulated nine wins, second-most among all FBS coaches in their first full year behind Oregon's Chip Kelly.
 The nine wins tied for fourth-most in ACC history for a first-year head coach.
 He also led the Tigers to their first bowl win since 2005 in the 21-13 victory over Kentucky in the Music City Bowl.

 The Tigers reached the nine-win mark playing a schedule that included four games against top-15 opponents, just the second year in school history (1999 was the other) that Clemson played four games against teams ranked in the top 15 of the AP poll.
 The Tigers' three FBS non-conference opponents had a combined record of 29-10 in 2009.
-Clemson gave TCU one of its stiffest tests in a 14-10 Horned Frog victory on September 26.
+Clemson gave Rose Bowl-bound TCU one of its stiffest tests in a 14-10 Horned Frog victory on September 26.

-Swinney's first season included a six-game winning streak at midseason, a streak that saw the Tigers score at least 34 points in every game, a first in school history.
+Swinney's first season included a six-game winning streak at midseason, a streak that saw the Tigers score at least 34 points in every contest, a first in school history.
 During that stretch, the Tigers defeated #8 Miami (FL) on the road.
-The 40-37 overtime victory tied for the highest-ranked team Clemson has defeated on the road in school history.
+The 40-37 overtime victory tied for the highest-ranked team Clemson has defeated on the road in history.

 That was the second of six straight wins, the longest winning streak for the Clemson program in four years.
-The streak also included a 40-24 win over Florida State and Bobby Bowden, the Hall of Fame coach who is second in victories in FBS history.
+The streak also included a 40-24 win over Florida State and Bobby Bowden, the Hall of Fame coach who is first in victories in FBS history.
 The winning streak brought Clemson to a #15 national ranking in the AP poll after the ACC Atlantic Division clinching victory over Virginia on November 21.

 Clemson added a school-record six kick returns for touchdowns in 2009, four on kickoff returns and two on punt returns.